 While it’s important to solicit reviews, be cautious not to practice review gating.
 Discouraging negative reviews and eliciting specifically positive reviews is against Google policy and can lead to your reviews being removed.
-In 2017, a well known review solicitation company had an estimated 20,000 reviews removed from their client's Google My Business pages as the result of Google discovering their gating strategy.
+In 2017, a well-known review solicitation company had an estimated 20,000 reviews removed from their client's Google Business Profile pages as the result of Google discovering their gating strategy.

 Respond to Each and Every Review

 Within your Google Business Profile, visit the menu on the left-hand side.
 If you are managing multiple locations, click “Manage reviews” and then select the location from the dropdown menu.
 If you are only managing one location, click “Reviews” in the left-hand menu.
 You will then have the option to view your reviews and reply.

 For positive reviews, say thank you to your customers.
 Make your answers personal and unique by using the customer’s name and reiterating details from their feedback.
 This is also a great time to include keywords, which we will discuss further below.

 Finally, encourage them to return to your store in the future.

 This could be a simple sign-off like “Looking forward to your next visit!” or a specific suggestion like “Hope to see you again for your next oil change!”